koraytugay/koraytugay.github.io/content/literature/feeling-good.md

 1. You procrastinate even more.
 1. You go back to step 1 and end up in a vicios cycle which ends up in isolation.

-### Find the Cause for Motivational Paralysis
-When you think about an undone task, what thoughts immediatly come to your mind?

 ### Common Mind-Sets Most Commonly Associated with Do-Nothingism and Procrastination
 <dl>
   <dt>Hopelessness</dt><dd>When you are depressed, you forget you ever felt better or you will ever feel better.</dd>